-The Nomination and Remuneration Committee advices on the remuneration (policy) to avoid that the remuneration would encourage taking excessive risks or lead to behaviour which is not in the interest of the company.
+The Remuneration and Nomination Committee advice on the remuneration (policy) to avoid that the remuneration would encourage taking excessive risks or lead to behaviour which is not in the interest of the company.
 It also advises on the nominations of new Board of Directors or Executive Committee members and Head of independent control functions.

-The Conflicts Committee is set up within the Board to advise the Board on certain intra group transactions above 25.000 euro in order to manage conflicts of interest.
+The Conflicts Committee advises the Board on material intra group transactions in order to manage conflicts of interest.